 Below are 10 IVR menu design best practices as well as the findings of our research study.

-The problem isn't IVR technology, its IVR design
+The problem isn't contact center IVR technology, it is IVR design

 Before we can look at IVR system best practices, it is essential to first understand what makes IVRs problematic to begin with.
 Certainly a key component of customer dissatisfaction with IVRs is that people don’t like to be forced to use a machine.
 In reality, however, the fault lies not with the technology, but with the implementation of the technology.